The State of the Art

-The State of the Art is a short story collection by Scottish writer Iain M. Banks, first published in 1991.
-The collection includes some stories originally published under his other byline "Iain Banks", as well as the title novella and others set in Banks's Culture fictional universe.
+The State of the Art was initially a novella by Scottish writer Iain M. Banks, first published in 1989, and then a short story collection collection first published in the UK by Orbit in 1991.
+The collection includes SF, both Culture and non-Culture, as well as non-SF works originally published under his other byline "Iain Banks".

-The non-SF stories in the collection are the only non-SF stories published under his Iain M. Banks name.

 Editions

-The collection was published in the US in 2004 by Night Shade Books, in hardback (ISBN 1-892389-38-X) and limited editions (ISBN 1-892389-99-1).
+A US edition of the collection was published in 2004 by Night Shade Books, in hardback (ISBN 1-892389-38-X) and limited editions (ISBN 1-892389-99-1).
 The limited edition contains work by Banks not found in the UK version.
 A Trade Paperback edition was printed in Canada in 2007 by Night Shade Books, (ISBN 978-1-59780-074-7) It contains the additional text 'A Few Notes on the Culture'.